-Mass defiles all that which is most gracious and promising in human society.
-Charles Dickens, during his first visit to America in 1842, observed: “I do fear that the heaviest blow ever dealt at liberty will be dealt by this country in the failure of its example to the earth.”
-We Americans have successfully maintained our political freedom from one kind of tyranny and oppression – even amid the urgent need to combat terrorists who wish us grave harm – but we have also given up our liberty to become authentic persons.
-Openly deploring a life of meaning and sincerity, we continue to confuse wealth with success and chants with happiness.
-The unmistakable purpose of all this synchronized delirium is to keep us from remembering ourselves and therefore also from remembering G-d.
+Let us be candid.
+Mass defiles all that falls under its spell.
+Charles Dickens, during his first visit to America in 1842, uttered prophetically: “I do fear that the heaviest blow ever dealt at liberty will be dealt by this country in the failure of its example to the earth.”
+Currently, we Americans have successfully maintained our political freedom from tyranny and oppression – even amid the urgent need to combat terrorists who wish us grave harm – but we have also surrendered our liberty to become true persons.
+Openly deploring a life of meaning and purpose, we typically confuse wealth with success and noise with happiness.
+The end of all this delirium is to keep us from remembering ourselves and therefore also from remembering G-d.

 “The most radical division,” said the Spanish philosopher Jose Ortega y Gasset in 1930, “is that which splits humanity into two classes of creatures: those who make great demands on themselves, piling up difficulties and duties, and those who demand nothing special of themselves” In 1965, the Jewish philosopher Abraham Joshua Heschel offered an almost identical argument.
 Lamenting, “The emancipated man is yet to emerge.”
 Heschel then asked all human beings to ask themselves the following: “What is expected of me?
 What is demanded of me?”
 These questions may sound mundane; they are actually quite subtle and profound.

 An indebtedness to become few was, for Abraham Joshua Heschel, a sacred responsibility.
 Living at yet another moment of existential peril, it is time that camouflage and concealment in the mass yield to what Heschel called “being-challenged-in-the-world.”
 Courageous individuals who will risk disapproval for the sake of resisting mass now offer America the only Republic worth saving.
 As Jews, we especially need to take note – both for our own sakes and for that of the greater Republic.